Decoding Empathy in Communication: Know How to Get it Right

 Email communication

-Give your email a once over by reading it from the perspective of the receiver – checking for tone of voice.
+Give your email a once-over by reading it from the perspective of the receiver – checking for tone of voice.
 Is the tone too harsh?
 Is it too soft and hence not assertive enough?

 Let’s assume a manager wants to tell a team member to stay back and finish some work before leaving for the day.

-“Rachael, you must complete the report before you leave today.
+Scenario 1: “Rachael, you must complete the report before you leave today.
 I need it tomorrow.”

-“Rachael, I’m so sorry but just that the report is needed tomorrow.
+Scenario 2: “Rachael, I’m so sorry but just that the report is needed tomorrow.
 Do you mind completing it before you leave?”

 Spoken communication

 We often equate strong verbal communication with being fluent in the language and speaking with confidence.
-But there are many other nuances that we overlook such as being more humane.
+But there are many other nuances that we overlook, such as being more humane.

 Have you sometimes felt that while you spoke, the other person heard you but did not really listen?
-Or you were in the audience and the presenter rambled on without noticing that the audience was not paying attention?
+Or you were in the audience, and the presenter rambled on without noticing that the audience was not paying attention?

 Being empathetic is to watch out for non-verbal cues that you have lost the listener.
 Are they fidgeting too much or looking at their phones?
 Sometimes people bob their head a lot without waiting for you to even complete a sentence.
 That indicates that the other person is not really listening.